dotnet/csharpstandard/standard/expressions.md

 > -   The predefined reference type equality operators do not permit value type operands to be compared (except when type parameters are compared to `null`, which is handled specially).
 > -   Operands of predefined reference type equality operators are never boxed.
 It would be meaningless to perform such boxing operations, since references to the newly allocated boxed instances would necessarily differ from all other references.
 >
 > For an operation of the form `x == y` or `x != y`, if any applicable user-defined `operator ==` or `operator !=` exists, the operator overload resolution rules ([§12.4.5](expressions.md#1245-binary-operator-overload-resolution)) will select that operator instead of the predefined reference type equality operator.
-It is always possible to select the predefined reference type equality operator by explicitly casting one or both of the operands to type object. *end note*
+It is always possible to select the predefined reference type equality operator by explicitly casting one or both of the operands to type `object`. *end note*

 > *Example*: The following example checks whether an argument of an unconstrained type parameter type is `null`.
 > ```csharp